Appeals of University and Student Conduct Hearings

 - Parties are responsible for strict adherence to all deadlines and procedures for the filing and processing of appeals.

-- Failure to present information or witnesses that were known to the student at the time of the original hearing will not be considered new evidence.
+- Failure to present information or witnesses that were known to the student at the time of the original hearing shall not be considered new evidence.

-- Records of the University Conduct Board hearings will be available to the Appeal Board.
+- Records of the University Conduct Board hearings shall be available to the Appeal Board.

 - The burden of proof in an appeal rests on the appealing party to show why the previous decision should not be affirmed.
 It is not the responsibility of the Appeal Board to justify any decision imposed by the Hearing Panel.

 - There is no right to appeal the sanctions or penalties issued by the Dean of Students or designee.
-Appeal submissions disputing sanctions will not be approved.
+Appeal submissions disputing sanctions shall not be approved.

 - The appealing student does not appear at the review; however, the University reserves the right to have the student meet with the Appeal Board before the Appeal Board makes a decision.

 Section G: Matters Involving Expulsion